Before I share the best bookkeeping software I have compiled for you, do you have a list of requirements on hand?

-While the software features are similar to Sage, Xero does offer a few distinct functions that makes it one of the top accounting tools for small businesses.
+While the software features are similar to Sage, Xero does offer a few distinct functions that make it one of the top accounting tools for small businesses.

-To keeps a check and balance system Xero reconciles your bank entries with your vouchers, leaving little chance for error.
+To maintain a check and balance system, Xero reconciles your bank entries with your vouchers, leaving little chance for errors.

-As for monitoring your money trail, the dashboard shows you a glimpse of your cash flow to inspect your business progress.
+As for tracking your money trail, the dashboard shows you a glimpse of your cash flow to inspect your business progress.
 Additionally, the software provides payroll, project management, and various reports.

-What’s incredible is the language Xero employ.
+What’s incredible is the language Xero employees use.
 You don’t have to be an accountant to run the software.
 Anyone can read the reports.

 Xero also offers access to multiple users.

-Adding members give you a distinct advantage of collaborating with accountants and departmental heads.
+Adding members gives you the distinct advantage of collaborating with accountants and departmental heads.
 This action, in turn, will improve your operations.
 For example, if you set up an approval system in the invoice form—which Xero extends—you can control your transaction movement.

 Since Xero is a cloud software, you merely need to set up a login ID for whoever you wish to add.